jhumphry/SPARK_SipHash/README.md

 A standard invocation of GNATprove on this project is:

+    gnatprove -P spark_siphash.gpr -Xmode=analyze -Xentropy=none

+This uses standard settings that are equivalent to:

     gnatprove -P spark_siphash.gpr -Xmode=analyze -Xentropy=none --warnings=continue --timeout=3 --proof=per_path -j2

 The `--timeout` and `-j` settings should be set based on the speed of